No bids for over 70% of Indian coal mines up for auction

 While coal still accounts for over 70% of India’s power production, India has pushed a renewables policy which envisages increasing green energy capacity more than four-fold by 2030.

-Adani Power, Hindalco Industries (HALC.NS) and Vedanta Ltd (VDAN.NS) were among the companies that submitted bids.
+Adani Power, Hindalco Industries and Vedanta Ltd were among the companies that submitted bids.
 No foreign miners took part.

 Our Standards: The Thomson Reuters Trust Principles.